What do a Chug, Cheagle, and Chigi all have in common?

 The Chimation will run circles around you because they are always bursting with energy.
 This cross does best with a minimum of 60 minutes of daily activity.
 They love to be outside and run out of all of their energy.

-Their high strung personality and high energy level makes them not ideal to be around small children.
+Their high-strung personality and high energy level make them unideal to be around small children.
 They can get too excited and accidentally cause harm.

 26. Boxachi (Boxer and Chihuahua)